vishvAsa/notes/materials/joiners.md

 ## Welding tools
 - Rods - 1 pack - 280 Rs (2021)

+## Soldering
+- Solder wire oft contains lead.
+Lead free solders are Sn, Ag, Cu.

+### Flux
+removes any oxidized metal from the surfaces to be soldered, seals out air thus preventing further oxidation, and by facilitating amalgamation, improves wetting characteristics of the liquid solder,

+Resin/ rosin fluxes are popular.
+Oft integrated into the core of the solder wire.

 ## Stapler
 - Kangaro is an Indian manufacturer.
 - Kangaro Stapler HD 23S24 is heavy duty.
 Good for binding books.